nobu-g/dotfiles/README.md

 `Make` has a few options.
 - `SUDO=1`: specify this if you have sudo privileges
 - `FULL_INSTALL=1`: specify this if you want to install all the brew packages
+- `HOMEBREW_PREFIX=/somewhere`: specify this if you want to install Homebrew to a different directory

 ### For those who do not have sudo privileges